2025–26 Reading F.C. season: July

-On 23 July, Reading announced the signing of Liam Fraser on a free-transfer following his departure from Crawley Town earlier in the summer.
+On 23 July, Reading announced the signing of Liam Fraser on a free-transfer following his departure from newly-relegated EFL League Two club Crawley Town earlier in the summer.

-On 24 July, Reading confirmed that Abraham Kanu had joined Forest Green Rovers on a season-long loan deal, and that Kelvin Ehibhatiomhan had signed a new two-year contract with the club.
+On 24 July, Reading confirmed that Abraham Kanu had joined National League club Forest Green Rovers – who are currently managed by former Manchester United and Wales midfielder and the father of Royals midfielder Charlie Savage, Robbie Savage – on a season-long loan deal, and that Kelvin Ehibhatiomhan had signed a new two-year contract with the club.

-On 25 July, The Portsmouth News reported that Reading's top scorer from the previous season Harvey Knibbs had agreed a transfer to EFL Championship club Portsmouth who Reading played in a friendly the following day after he had not a played a single minute in pre-season with manager Noel Hunt calming he had an injury which ruled him out of matches.
-He had previously been linked with other EFL Championship clubs such as Sheffield United (who were managed at-the-time by former Royals head coach Rubén Sellés and have former player Tyler Bindon in their ranks), local rivals Oxford United and Charlton Athletic.

-On 26 July, Reading faced Championship club Portsmouth in their final pre-season friendly at the Select Car Leasing Stadium.
-Portsmouth won 4–0 with Jordan Williams opening the scoring for Portsmouth in the 4th minute and Callum Lang then doubled the visitors’ lead in the 23rd minute.
-Colby Bishop then added a third for Pompey in the 47th minute and he then added a fourth for the visitors in the 55th minute with his second goal of the match.
-Following the match Reading manager Noel Hunt said this about the future of Harvey Knibbs after he hadn't played a single minute of pre-season: “Harvey [Knibbs] pulled himself out today, there's things progressing in the background with a club in the league above [the Championship].
-I'm aware there was a fresh bid in this morning”.
+On 25 July, The Portsmouth News reported that Reading's top scorer from the previous season Harvey Knibbs had agreed a transfer to EFL Championship club Portsmouth.
+Knibbs played against Reading in the Royals' final friendly the following day with Portsmouth winning 4–0.
+Following the match Reading manager Noel Hunt said this about the future of Harvey Knibbs after he had not played a single minute of pre-season: "Harvey [Knibbs] pulled himself out today, there's things progressing in the background with a club in the league above [the Championship].
+I'm aware there was a fresh bid in this morning".

-On 31 July, Reading manager Noel Hunt announced in a club interview that Harvey Knibbs’ persecutive move to Charlton Athletic had fallen through after an agreement between the clubs couldn't be reached.
+On 31 July, Reading manager Noel Hunt announced in a club interview that Harvey Knibbs' persecutive move to Charlton Athletic had fallen through after an agreement between the clubs could not be reached.

 On 31 July, Noel Hunt announced that Lewis Wing had been made Club Captain, with Joel Pereira being named as Vice-Captain, taking over from Andy Yiadom.
 Later the same day, Reading announced the signing of Paddy Lane from Portsmouth for an undisclosed fee, on a contract until 2028.